Embodying Community Violence: An Examination of Adolescents' Place-Embodied Experiences and Community Firearm Violence in Detroit, MI

 • Are between 13 and 17 years old.

-• Have been affected by firearm violence in Detroit, MI.
+• Feel unsafe in some or all parts of their neighborhood/city and/or have been affected by firearm violence in Detroit, MI.
 This may include:

 • A personal experience with firearm violence;